Learning Gaussian Graphical Models with Latent Confounders: Theoretical analysis and model comparisons

 \subsection{Comparison with LVGGM}

 Now we compare LVGGM to PCA+GGM in more detail.
-The convergence rate of PCA+GGM is of the order $O(\sqrt{\frac{p}{n}})$, the same as that of LVGGM.
-We know that $\sqrt{\frac{p}{n}}$ is the optimal rate for estimating the eigenvectors without further structural assumption \citep[Chapter 8]{wainwright2019high}, hence our result achieves the optimal rate.

-We also observe that PCA+GGM can be viewed as a supplement to LVGGM.
+We observe that PCA+GGM can be viewed as a supplement to LVGGM.
 The assumptions of PCA+GGM can be well satisfied when the assumptions of LVGGM cannot be satisfied.
 In (\ref{eqn:sigmaobs_proof}), now let $\vb$ be the $k$-th eigenvector of $\Omegab$ (thus the $(p-k+1)$-th eigenvector of $\Sigmab$), the Sherman-Morrison identity gives

-We can see that as $\sigma$ increases, $\frac{\lambda_k(\Omegab)^2}{\lambda_k(\Omegab)+(1/\sigma^2)}$ increases.
-In later simulations, we observe that LVGGM can hardly have good estimation when $\vb$ is closely aligned with the first few eigenvectors of $\Omegab$ (therefore the last few eigenvectors of $\Sigmab$).
+We can see that as $\sigma$ increases, ${\lambda_k(\Omegab)^2}/{(\lambda_k(\Omegab)+(1/\sigma^2))}$ increases.
+In the simulations in Section \ref{sec:simulation}, we observe that LVGGM performs poorly when $\vb$ is closely aligned with the first few eigenvectors of $\Omegab$ (thus the last few eigenvectors of $\Sigmab$).
+One way to interpret why LVGGM does not work well under this setting is because the nuclear norm penalty in LVGGM will shrink large eigenvalues.
+Specifically, when $k$ is small and $\sigma^2$ is large, ${\lambda_k(\Omegab)^2}/{(\lambda_k(\Omegab)+(1/\sigma^2))}$ is large.
+Therefore, the nuclear norm regularization in LVGGM introduces larger bias.
+Additionally, when $k$ is small, $\vb$ is one of the top eigenvectors of $\Omegab$.
+We empirically observe that the top eigenvectors of $\Omegab$ can be coherent with standard basis. \newup{This observation coincides with the identifiability issue of LVGGM, i.e., a sparse low-rank component worsens the performance of LVGGM.}

 This observation is consistent with the conclusion in \cite{agarwal2012noisy}.
 They impose a spikiness condition, which is a weaker condition than the incoherence condition in \cite{chandrasekaran2012latent}.
-The spikiness condition requires that $\Vert \Lb_{\Omegab} \Vert_{\infty}$ is not too large. \eqref{eqn:compare_thm} shows that $\Lb_{\Omegab}$ tends to have a larger norm when $\vb$ is aligned with the first few eigenvectors of $\Omegab$ and $\sigma$ is large, since in this case, $\frac{\lambda_k(\Omegab)^2}{\lambda_k(\Omegab)+(1/\sigma^2)}$ is close to $\lambda_1(\Omegab)$.
+The spikiness condition requires that $\Vert \Lb_{\Omegab} \Vert_{\infty}$ is not too large. \eqref{eqn:compare_thm} shows that $\Lb_{\Omegab}$ tends to have a larger spectral norm when $\vb$ is aligned with the first few eigenvectors of $\Omegab$ and $\sigma$ is large, since in this case, ${\lambda_k(\Omegab)^2}/{(\lambda_k(\Omegab)+(1/\sigma^2))}$ is close to $\lambda_1(\Omegab)$.
 The large norm of $\Lb_{\Omegab}$ implies that the spikiness condition is not well satisfied, thus the error bound of LVGGM is large.
 Note, however, that the first few eigenvectors of $\Omegab$ are the last few eigenvectors of $\Sigmab$.
 Our analysis shows that the error bound of the estimate of PCA+GGM is small when $\vb$ is aligned with the first few eigenvectors of $\Omegab$ and $\sigma$ is large.